grokify/ringcentral-sdk-ruby/README.md

 ### API Requests

 API requests can be made via the included `Faraday` client or `RingCentralSdk::Helpers::Request` subclasses.
-These are described below
+These are described below.

 #### Generic HTTP Requests

 To make generic API requests, use included `Faraday` client which can be accessed via `rcsdk.client`.
-Faraday request middleware has been loaded for the following:

-* :oauth2_refresh
-* :json
-* :url_encoded

-Faraday response middleware is loaded for the following:

-* :json

 ```ruby
 client = rcsdk.client
 ```

+Faraday request middleware has been loaded for the following:

+* `:oauth2_refresh`
+* `:json`
+* `:url_encoded`

+Faraday response middleware is loaded for the following:

+* `:json`

 #### SMS Example